Justincisive/Aussienomics/content/posts/migration-and-difficult-decisions.md

 There are no easy answers to this problem.
 But having a sensible, well-devised migration policy is one very important piece of the puzzle.
 And fixing the country's migration policy should be a high priority: a [recent review](https://www.homeaffairs.gov.au/reports-and-publications/reviews-and-inquiries/departmental-reviews/migration-system-for-australias-future) of Australia's migration system deemed it "not fit for purpose", concluding that fixing it "involves making difficult decisions about trade-offs".

-Difficult decisions and considering trade-offs are skills that do not come naturally to politicians, who much prefer throwing money around in the hope that the issue goes away -- for at least another electoral cycle, anyway.

 Unfortunately Peter Dutton's use of migration as a political weapon, and the government's retort "that migration would have been higher under their [the Coalition's] figures", signals that neither major party is willing to make the difficult decisions required to solve the issue of an ageing society that promised itself benefits we cannot afford.